 The materials and construction are what you'd expect from a Seiko watch in the hundreds of dollars.
 After three years of regular wear, the sapphire crystal has yet to have a single blemish.
 The steel case, while slightly burnished in a couple of places, otherwise looks great and needs only some occasional gentle cleaning.

-I fell in love with this watch online, as it's not available in stores in North America.
+I fell in love with this watch online, as it wasn't available in stores in North America at the time (though it is today!)
 My wife picked up my copy while on a trip to her native Japan for my 43rd birthday — a great way of saving some money while retaining Seiko's global warranty.
-The drawbacks from this however were: I hadn't realized how small the date window is; and the bracelet isn't as substantial or attractive "in the steel"; and the sapphire lacks an anti-reflective glare.
+The drawbacks from this however were:

 The former became a problem for me about two years into my ownership of the watch.
-The lenses in my eyes began to ossify (along with my political opinions) and I began to find it hard to see the window date.
+The lenses in my eyes began to ossify and I was finding it hard to see the window date.
 It's now impossible without reading glasses.
 That's not the case for similar watches I've looked at, and it's not a problem with my inexpensive diver.
-The window date on the SARB033 is small, crowded with an unnecessary steel trim and recessed deep into the dial.
+The window date on the SARB033 is small, crowded with an unnecessary steel trim, and recessed deep into the dial.

 As the photo above ably demonstrates, there's a good deal of glare on this watch.
 In possibly another cost-cutting effort, the sapphire seems to lack an anti-reflective treatment.
 Even my $50 "beater" watch—a Casio MDV-106—has a crystal with a much more limpid look.